cnrrobertson/nuiterm.nvim/README.md

 }
 ```

-**Note:** By default terminals are opened in `splits` and are toggled often.
-It can thus helpful to set the vim option `:noequalalways` or `:lua vim.o.equalalways = false` to avoid constant resizing of windows.
+**Note:** By default terminals are opened in `splits` and are toggled often, so it can be helpful to set the vim option `:noequalalways` or `:lua vim.o.equalalways = false` to avoid constant window resizing.

 ## Task-specific terminals
 A common use case for the floating/popup terminals provided with this plugin is to quickly open a TUI such as `lazygit`.